-It’s obvious we here at Natural Sweet Recipes all have a major sweet tooth!
+It’s obvious we here at Natural Sweet Recipes all have a major sweet tooth.
 So when we made the decision to go refined sugar-free in our regular baking, we hunted high and low for natural sweeteners that were healthier than sugar but still tasted great.
-Please note that whenever we talk about natural sweeteners or “sugar-free”, we are NOT talking about artificial sweeteners like Aspartame or Splenda.
-And we do not promote using them!
+When we talk about natural sweeteners or “sugar-free” on our site, we are NOT talking about artificial sweeteners like Aspartame or Splenda.